rtic-rs/rtic-examples/rtic_v1/stm32f3_blinky/readme.md

 # STM32F3 RTIC Blink example

-Working example of simple LED blinking application for STM32 F3 Discovery boards based on the STM32F303VC chip.
+Working example of simple LED blinking application for STM32 F303 Nucleo-64 board based on the STM32F303RE chip.
 Example uses schedule API and peripherials access.
 This example is based on blue-pill blinky example.

 ## How-to